cellajs/cella/info/ARCHITECTURE.md

 └── tus                       TUS server
 ```

-## Modularity
-Both frontend and backend already have modules, such as `authentication`, `users` and `organizations`.
-The backend modules are split mostly by functionality and/or table.
-The frontend modules are more split by context in the user interface: `home`, `organizations`, `marketing`.
-The benefit of modularity is twofold: better code (readability, portability etc) and to make receiving cella updates possible.

-Zooming in on some of the frontend modules:
-* `common`: a cella-predefined set of reusable react components
-* `ui`: Full with shadcn UI components.
-They have some small tweaks however and it is to be expected you will customize them yourself further.

-A similar situation can be found in the `types` folders of both frontend and backend. you have app-specific types in `app.ts` and predefined cella types in `common.ts`.

-In the frontend we decided - for now - to keep `routes`, `stores`, `hooks` and `api` together and not nest them in each respective module.
-This has pros and cons but the idea here is that having them together gives you a quick look into what the complete app has to offer, and to make it easier to strive for consistency.
-This benefit wil reduce when cella gets more stable, so its likely this will change in the future.

 ## Data modeling
 Entities can be split in four types:
 * All entities (user, organization)